ShangitaPaul/preset-verse/README.md

 PresetVerse is an app empowering musicians and producers with a centralized, interactive platform to collaborate, market, rate/comment, and download/upload tone presets to interface with popular audio production software or live equipment; streamlining the creative process for both hobbyists and industry professionals.
 Users can browse presets based on genre, artist, or gear model, and rate/comment on presets shared by fellow musicians.

 **Background/Rationale:**

 We all love music.
 If you read my GitHub profile ReadMe, you would know it was the reason I am even in this profession.
 However, most are unaware of how much work it takes to make a record.
 As a fellow musician and audio professional, I've had countless conversations with my peers about the production issues and lag-time that arise from not having a streamlined  communication platform.
 For example, my close friend and music producer discussed the laborious task of setting up an artist's live vocal processing chain on a USB audio interface, such as Universal Audio's Apollo; where she'd have to contact record producers to send VERY HIGH VOLUME files containing audio parameters and input them into her gear by hand!

-Currently, there is no existence of a centralized platform for musicians and music creators to get together and share preset files and ideas.
+Currently, there is no **_CENTRALIZED_** platform for musicians and music creators to get together and share preset files and ideas.
+The current platforms have their own unique focus, user bases, and integrations with specific hardware or software.
+On the other hand, PresetVerse caters to various audio production software and live equipment, encompassing a wide range of genres and musical instruments, and emphasizing collaboration and networking among musicians and sound designers.

-The Tone Preset Sharing Platform not only enhances the ability for musicians and creators to make preset packs for guitar amplifiers, as well as interface with state-of-the-art tools such as Abelton fx, etc., but it would provide a streamlined production, collaboration, and marketing utility for standalone/one-off companies or producers (like my friend) that have to individually set up their own creative spaces, websites, compensation routes, social media/marketing, etc.
+The Tone Preset Sharing Platform not only enhances the ability for musicians and creators to make preset packs for guitar amplifiers, pedals, etc., as well as interface with state-of-the-art tools such as Abelton fx, etc., but it would provide a streamlined production, collaboration, and marketing utility for standalone/one-off companies or producers (like my friend) that have to individually set up their own creative spaces, websites, compensation routes, social media/marketing, etc.

-I thought to myself, if we as a community were all signed up for a centralized sharing platform, collaborators could easily export their settings as a preset and upload it to the interface to share with one another.
+If the music community were all signed up for a centralized sharing platform, collaborators could easily export their settings as a preset and upload it to the interface to share with one another.

 For me, this project hits a very powerful and emotional endpoint.
 Music provided me with the strength to overcome my challenges to pursue a field that I love, and provide a life for myself that would bring me joy.
 During my time as a hardware engineer, I used my expertise to design some of the most innovative products launched into the Pro-Audio and Consumer audio markets.
 However, as I embark upon this new journy into software engineering, I felt it was time for me to use my skills to to give back to the community that made all of my dreams and accomplishments possible.